wtimme/OSM-Surveyor/README.md

 An iOS companion app that allows [OpenStreetMap][1] contributors to complete missing information for objects around them.

+## Join our TestFlight beta!

+Do you want to help testing pre-releases of OSM Surveyor?
+[Become a TestFlight tester][5] today! 🚀

 # Continuous delivery

 OSM Surveyor makes use of fastlane.